Magic-Messenger/.github/profile/README.md

 ## 🚀 Getting Started

+We are currently in the pre-launch phase and expect to go live in the Apple and Google stores in **October**.
+For now, you can download the APK file from our official website.
+During this period, we may still make adjustments to the code.
+However, rest assured that **Magic Privacy Messenger** is or will soon be an open-source project.

 1. **Download the App 📲:**
    - APK Available on Website: [Visit](https://magicmessenger.app/download/)
    - SOON Available on App Store ([iOS](#)) & Play Store ([Android](#)).